-We have continued to develop our approach to education in the face of the current Covid-19 pandemic with adaptability and flexibility being central to our modus operandi.
-Particularly mindful of wellbeing, we have centred our approach upon strong pastoral care and support of every pupil, especially the most vulnerable, at this time.
-We have adapted our educational offering to meet the needs of the community whilst also ensuring the very best outcomes for our pupils in national examinations.
-As restrictions have permitted, we have also focused upon maintaining a rich extracurricular programme.
+Mindful of the central importance of wellbeing, we have centred our approach upon strong pastoral care and support of every pupil, especially the most vulnerable.
+Mindful of the continuing aftereffects of Covid-19, we have adapted our educational offering to meet the needs of the community whilst also ensuring the very best outcomes for our pupils in national examinations.
+We have also focused upon maintaining a rich and varied co-curricular programme.

 Maintaining pupil numbers across the school, including a healthy number of full and flexi-boarders, remains a priority.
-Covid-19 has particularly impacted the international market and we have needed to consolidate down to two boarding houses (from 3).
+Covid-19 has continued to impact the international market and we have needed to consolidate down to one permanent boarding houses (from 2).
+We have used a further boarding house for occasional boarders.
 We aim to grow all areas of the school with a particular focus upon the Junior School, Year 7 and the Sixth Form alongside our 'boarding recovery plan'.
-Sixth Form retention (Year 11 into Year 12) has been lower than normal due to a number of factors, however we have a Sixth Form of more than 50 pupils for the 2021/22 academic year.
+Sixth Form retention (Year 11 into Year 12) has been much improved this year.

 We continue to focus upon a gold standard of pastoral care with well-being and mental health awareness being high priorities.
 Staff training in support of this has been embedded.
-In preparation for a visit from the independent inspectorate (ISI) we have developed 'spot checks' for pupils and staff and we are focusing upon a range of methods of ensuring that our pupils are safe and that we know our pupils well.
-Encouraging feedback in the form of questionnaires and small group sessions is important here.
+We are focusing upon a range of methods of ensuring that our pupils are safe and that we know our pupils well.
+Encouraging feedback in the form of questionnaires and small group sessions remains important.
 We have also focused our attentions upon RSE (Relationships and Sex Education) as well as Equality, Diversity and Inclusion with pupils taking a lead with elements of the latter.

-Pupil progress (in academic terms) remains a key area of focus.
+Pupil progress remains a key area of focus.
 We have developed both our reporting systems and management information systems to give further sharpness to our support for every pupil and regular feedback / monitoring and interventions give clear support to every child.
 Each pupil in the Senior School has a regular academic meeting with their tutor who is the key point of contact for academic monitoring.
+We have re-named our Support for Learning department as the Learning Development Centre for September 2022.
+We aim to bring pupils who speak English as an additional language under the umbrella of this department as we move forwards.

-Our Marketing Manager has continued to focus upon international and UK full boarders with a particular focus upon web-based and social media strategies to 'capture' the right audiences.
+Our Marketing Manager has continued to focus upon international and UK full boarders with a particular focus upon web-based and social media strategies to reach out to the right audiences.
 Marketing strategies continue to become more targeted and sophisticated.
 Our Head of Boarding leads upon devising the boarding recovery plan to support the strategic planning behind our boarding programme.